 To return to the SAP Fiori Launchpad screen, choose Home.

-To look up the line items of cost center SERV-### in company code US###, choose the SAP Fiori app Cost Centers Actuals.
+To look up the line items of cost center SERV-### in company code US00, choose the SAP Fiori app Cost Centers Actuals.

 Run the report for current period.

 On the SAP Fiori Launchpad, choose the Cost Centers Actuals tile in the Launchpad.